 \section{Conclusion and Future Work}

-In this paper, we study the unique decomposition of a low rank matrix $\bY$ that admits a sparse representation.
+In this paper, we study the unique decomposition of a low-rank matrix $\bY$ that admits a sparse representation.
 Under model $\bY = \bA \bX$ where $\bX$ has i.i.d.
 Bernoulli-Gaussian entries and $\bA$ has full column rank, we propose a nonconvex procedure that provably recovers $\bA$, a quantity that can be further used to recover $\bX$.
-We provide a complete analysis for recovering one column of $\bA$, up to the sign, by showing that any second order descent algorithm with a simple and data-driven initialization provably attains the global solution, despite the nonconvex nature of this problem.
+We provide a complete analysis for recovering one column of $\bA$, up to the sign, by showing that any second-order descent algorithm with a simple and data-driven initialization provably attains the global solution, despite the nonconvex nature of this problem.

 There are several directions worth further pursuing.
 For instance, it is of great interest to develop a complete analysis of the deflation procedure for recovering the full matrix $\bA$.
-It also worth studying this decomposition problem in presence of some additive errors, that is, $\bY = \bA \bX + \bE$.
+It is worth studying this decomposition problem in presence of some additive errors, that is, $\bY = \bA \bX + \bE$.
 Our current procedure only tolerates $\bE$ that has small entries.
 We leave the problem of modifying our procedure to accommodate a moderate / large $\bE$ to future research.

 { }